drc-jdp/gpt-2/README.md

 # Run training
 PYTHONPATH=src CUDA_VISIBLE_DEVICES=1 python train.py --dataset dataset --save_every 1000 --model_name=ci_training --val_every=300 --run_name=training

-# Improve and Question
+# Improve and Questions
-how to count loss
+### how to count loss
-how long to train
+### how long to train
 - => see loss by time
   - -> converge or not
+## OOM error
+> use python.subprocess to call the program in the while loop
+>> it seems there are no error in the program due to this case,
+>> the program terminate normally and has a return code 0

 ---